serenader2014/mplayer/README.md

 The way to create a Mplayer instance is calling the `Mplayer()` method behind a jQuery object, like this `$("element").Mplayer()` .
 This code shows how to create an instance.
 It is easy, doesn't it?

-And after created an instance, you must pass a playlist to the `initialize()` method.
+And after created an instance, you must pass a playlist to the `Mplayer()` method.
 The `Mplayer` object support chaining method.
 So after you called the `Mplayer()` method, you can continue call another Mplayer method.

 So we create a player, and what we have to do is giving a playlist.
 Even a single audio.